Licensing and exams

 Professional License Renewal

-License renewals completed online in most cases are automatic!
-If you renew your license by mail, please expect up to 4 weeks processing time.
+In most cases, license renewals completed online are automatic!
+If you renew your license by mail, please expect up to 6 weeks processing time.

 Double check your birthdate and license type.
 If you have leading zeros on your license number, do not include them.
 If you are still unable to locate and link your license please email the board office at engineers@brpels.wa.gov.

-The UBI Business ID and UBI Location ID are provided upon registering with the Washington State Department of Revenue (DOR).
+The UBI Business ID and UBI Location ID are required during renewal.
 This information can be found on your Master Business License or the public license lookup on the DOR website.

 Fundamentals of Engineering Exam